Meet Our Founder

 I knew I could be doing more.
 I want to do more.
 I want to change the trajectory of young professional women so they experience less discrimination, rejection, and hardship.
 I want to help equip them with the skills, knowledge, and community they need – and deserve – to take charge of their career and life.

-In short, I am building what I wish I’d had in my 20s.
+In short, I am building what I wish I’d had earlier in my career.

 I believe that if we equip young professional women early, great things will follow.
 More confidence, more opportunities, and more wealth.
 More impact, more promotions (sooner) and more seats at the table.
 More happiness and fulfillment.
 And a greater sense of belonging.